-Little video doing the rounds of Paul McCartney of The Beatles being turned away at the door of Tyga's Grammys afterparty.
-(The club says it was all a mixup, but come on, that is a video of a very famous man being denied entry to a place he wants to go inside.)
+A little video is doing the rounds.
+It's of Paul McCartney of The Beatles being turned away at the door of Tyga's Grammys afterparty.
+(The club says it was all a mix-up, but come on, that is a video of a very famous man being denied entry to a place he wants to go inside.)
 It's a TMZ video, so just know that before you watch it, and I'm going to be honest: I hate the cameraman responsible for it with my life.
 I want this fool to go to prison for his commentary.
 This man needs to be sent back to school and taught how to communicate with humans again.
 You are a parody of a human, unknown cameraman, you are possibly the worst man currently alive, and I include despots in that list, I always include despots:

 We will get to Paul McCartney anon.

-—you just, it's just: you know the cameraman responsible for this had three thoughts going on in a loop in his head while this was filming, and they were:
+—you just, it's just: Uou know the cameraman responsible for this had three thoughts going on in a loop in his head while this was filming, and they were:

 But hey!
 We're here to have fun today!
 At Paul McCartney's expense!